-Discover it® Secured vs. Capital One® Secured Mastercard®
+Discover it® Secured vs. Secured Mastercard® from Capital One

-Both cards report to all three major credit bureaus, but Discover requires at least a $200 security deposit to establish your line of credit, while the Capital One® Secured Mastercard® offers the option of opening an account with a security deposit as low as $49 (depending on your creditworthiness).
+Both cards report to all three major credit bureaus, but Discover requires at least a $200 security deposit to establish your line of credit, while the Secured Mastercard® from Capital One offers the opportunity, depending on your creditworthiness of opening an account with a security deposit as low as $49 (your security deposit will be $49, $99 or $200 and will secure an initial credit line of $200).
+You must have access to an authorized bank account is required to make your $49, $99 or $200 refundable security deposit.
 Neither card requires an annual fee.

 Because of the cashback perks, the Discover it® Secured could be the better pick for you if you can get the higher initial security deposit together.
-However, the Capital One card can give you access to a higher line of credit if you make your first five payments on time.
+However, the Capital One card can give you access to a higher line of credit in as little as six months.